SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 The new ``Bicycle`` class automatically gains all of the characteristics of ``Vehicle``, and is able to tailor those characteristics (and add new ones) to suit its needs.

+..
+QUESTION: this isn't quite true.
+   Bicycle doesn't inherit Vehicle's initializer, because it provides its own.
+   Does this matter for the purposes of this description?

 The ``Bicycle`` class also declares an initializer to set up its tailored characteristics.
 The initializer for ``Bicycle`` starts by calling ``super.init()``.